PAPERZILLA

 Public Sharing

 Projects are private by default.
-Make selected projects or digests public to share ranked paper lists, shareable URLs, and let others create a feed like yours, turning a private workflow into a visible research artifact.
+Make selected projects or digests public to share ranked research lists, shareable URLs, and let others create a feed like yours, turning a private workflow into a visible research artifact.

 Keep projects private by default